 If you use any kind of vibrating machinery at work, you should be aware of The Control of Vibration at Work Regulations 2005.
-The purpose of the regulations is (obviously) to ensure workers dont suffer ill health from vibration.
+The purpose of the regulations is to make sure workers dont suffer ill health from vibration.

-Much of the regulation covers workplace hand-arm vibration but whole-body vibration effects are also covered.
+Much of the regulation covers workplace hand-arm vibration but effects of whole-body vibration are also covered.

 As part of a general health and safety remit an EU directive required each member country to pass laws that protect workers from the effects of vibration.